APIs-guru/openapi-directory/API.md

     - `added` - Timestamp when this version was added
     - `info` - Copy of `info` section from Swagger spec
     - `swaggerUrl` - URL of Swagger spec
+    - `swaggerYamlUrl` - URL of Swagger spec in YAML format
     - `updated` - Timestamp when this version was updated

 For example: